FN FNC: Features

 The spring extractor is located inside the bolt head, the ejector is fixed and riveted to the inside of the receiver housing.
 The FNC uses a 2-position gas valve, a hammer-type firing mechanism and a trigger with a fire selector switch that is simultaneously the manual safety, securing the weapon from accidental firing.
 The selector lever is located on the left side of the receiver and has 4 settings: "S" - weapon safe, "1" - single fire mode, "3" - 3-round burst, "A" - continuous (automatic) fire.

 The FNC's barrel features a flash suppressor that is also used to launch NATO standard 22mm rifle grenades (only the standard rifle model has this capability).
 The gas block contains a gas valve setting that is used to isolate the gas system, providing an increased volume of propellant required to fire a rifle grenade.
 The sheet-metal gas valve switch when pulled upright, acts as a V-notch sight used for aiming the rifle grenades.
 The piston head and extension, as well as the gas port block, barrel bore and chamber, are hard-chrome plated to minimize the effects of propellant fouling.

 The rifle feeds from 30-round steel magazines that are interchangeable with magazines from the American M16 rifle (STANAG 4179 compliant).
 After the last round is fired, the bolt will remain closed as there is no provision for an automatic bolt hold open.
-However, the bolt handle can be manually worked to hold the bolt back.
-FNC magazines will function in AR-15/M16-type rifles but the follower will not hold the bolt open on the last round unless they have been modified with an M16-type follower.
+However there is a manual locking possibility by engaging à notch in the receiver by pulling the charging knob in.
+FNC magazines will function in AR-15/M16-type rifles.

 The plastic-coated, lightweight alloy skeleton stock folds to the right side of the receiver.
 A fixed synthetic (polyamide) buttstock is also available.

-The upper receiver is made from stamped steel, the lower receiver, along with magazine housing, is made from aluminum alloy.
+The upper receiver is made from stamped steel, the lower receiver, along with magazine housing, is made from machined aluminum alloy.